frozenlib/parse-display/README.md

 assert_eq!("var_a".parse(), Ok(MyEnumSnake::VarA));
 ```

-By specifying a format to enum instead of variant, you can specify the format common to multiple variants.
+By writing a format on enum instead of variant, you can specify the format common to multiple variants.
 ```rust
 use parse_display::{Display, FromStr};